 Ah, big guns and big tits!
 Nice to know that, for all the strides SF has made over the decades gaining literary legitimacy, there's a publisher like Baen only too happy to drag us drooling right back into our pimply adolescence.
 Not that there's anything wrong with good space opera action.
 And Baen, home of such exciting talespinners as Bujold and Weber, has published some great ones.
 That, however, does not stop them occasionally donning the rubber gloves, getting out the scrapers, and seeing what the bottom of the barrel has to offer.
-This time the septic system has coughed up Cally's War, a sloppy, sexed-up — and as I'll explain, appallingly dishonest — prurient-interest teaser that has more bad dialogue, stock characters, and unintentional humor than Paris Hilton's had yeast infections.
+This time the septic system has coughed up Cally's War, a sloppy, sexed-up — and as I'll explain, appallingly dishonest — prurient-interest teaser that has more bad dialogue, stock characters, and unintentional humor than the church has had sex scandals.

 I'm not certain to what extent John Ringo — who seems to be collaborating with everyone who's ever wandered into the Baen offices short of the pizza delivery guy — actually contributed to this book.
 The writing reflects none of the wit or flair he's exhibited in his own work, leading me to think his input might well be limited to letting newbie Julie Cochrane set her story in his Posleen future, with the odd suggestion or two.
 That, and collecting a royalty check.
 Cally's War feels like it's Cochrane's show all the way, an assumption bouyed by the fact that only she offers a dedication.
 If so, it's a pretty feeble power fantasy.
 This is like Robert Heinlein's Friday reworked for the XBox Live crowd — except the action has been inexplicably left out.
-(In other words, don't expect anything inside to live up to the promise of the comic-booky cover.)
-What we're left with is a clumsy, confused, and endlessly padded plot starring an utterly unsympathetic heroine who spends more time groaning her way through really, really bad sex scenes than carrying out her mission.
-Apart from that, I guess the book's okay.
+Don't expect anything inside to live up to the promise of the comic-booky cover.
+What we get is an inept, endlessly padded plot starring an unsympathetic heroine who spends more time groaning her way through really, really bad sex scenes than carrying out her mission.

 Cally is never given the sort of character development that would make her hardness sympathetic, or make readers empathize that her personality is the result of a hard-done-by life.
 Rather, we get tons of stupendously unerotic sex scenes that read like Penthouse Forum letters without the "you'll never believe what happened to me" preface, oddly interspersed with clichéd bits of heart-tug stuff that lets us know Cally really likes kids and dogs and her girlfriends sure hope she'll settle down soon.

 The story is clumsily structured.
-We are fully two-thirds of the way through the book before we get to Titan, where Cally spends most of her time boffing both the general and his aide — who himself happens to be a Fleet Strike brigadier working undercover to find the Bane Sidhe mole!
-Prior to this, Cochrane makes some ill-advised storytelling choices, in what I must assume is an attempt at good worldcraft and humanizing her cast.
+We're fully two-thirds of the way through the book before we get to Titan, where Cally spends most of her time boffing both the general and his aide — who himself happens to be a Fleet Strike brigadier working undercover to find the Bane Sidhe mole!
+Prior to this, Cochrane makes some ill-advised storytelling choices, in what I must assume is an attempt at good world building and humanizing her cast.

 But all of this I've outlined is really not much more than mediocrity in action, and hardly deserving on its own of a one-star dismissal.
 No, my main objection to this book is its disingenousness.
 Cally's War wants to be taken seriously — as a political thriller (it isn't thrilling) and as a sensitive character study about an unhappy woman at a crossroads in her life who must make hard decisions about her present and her future before she passes the point of no return.
-What it really is is late-night Cinemax exploitation cheese.
-Don't get me wrong: I enjoy a hot sex scene as much as you do (don't be bashful, admit it).
-But Cochrane doesn't even write these without resorting to bodice-ripper clichés, with prose like "his world exploded in a mind-shattering orgasm that left him quiet and still in its wake."
+It's actually just late-night Skinemax cheese.
+Don't get me wrong: I enjoy dat hawt secks as much as you do (don't be bashful, admit it).
+But Cochrane doesn't even write that stuff without resorting to bodice-ripper clichés, with prose like "his world exploded in a mind-shattering orgasm that left him quiet and still in its wake."
 Be still my loins.

-Now, you might ask why, if Cally was capable of doing this all along, she didn't just take care of business the instant she got in the guy's car alone with him.
+Now, assuming you're a well-adjusted adult not currently residing in an insane asylum, you might ask why, if Cally was capable of doing this all along, she didn't just take care of business the instant she got in the guy's car alone with him.
 It simply makes no good storytelling sense.
-Setting aside her regenerative super-healing powers and evident immunity to pain, why allow herself to be stripped, whipped, and flayed to a bloody pulp at all if she didn't need to (and what woman, superpowered or not, would need or even want to)?
-Answer: because scenes of hot women getting sexually tortured give the mouth-breather crowd boners.
+Setting aside her regenerative super-healing powers and evident immunity to pain, why allow herself to be stripped, whipped, and flayed to a bloody pulp at all if she didn't need to (and who, superpowered or not, would need or even want to)?
+Answer: because scenes of hot women getting sexually tortured give the mouth-breathers who buy this kind of shit boners.

 And that's what condemns Cally's War in the end: its dishonesty.
 Not that it's smut, but that it's smut pretending to be serious SF.
 But serious SF relies on plausible, logically consistent storytelling.
-In Cally's War, plausible storytelling takes a back seat to two-bit exploitation, as its first chapter shows.
+In Cally's War, plausible storytelling takes a back seat to two-bit exploitation.
 Cochrane has had to dispense with plot logic — indeed, she commits the cardinal sin of genre fiction writing, by violating the rules she has laid out for her own character — in order to give us a graphic scene that pretends to be about ramping up dramatic tension when what it's really about is cheap titillation.
-(This kind of thing occurs again as the book nears its climax, in which a captured Cally's interrogators decided to resort to gang rape, just because they can and, hey, hot damn, it's gang rape!)
+And it happens again near the climax, in which a captured Cally's interrogators decided to resort to gang rape, just because they can and, hey, hot damn, it's gang rape!